bonfaceonyango/coffee_leaf_disease_detection_CNN/README.md

-# coffee_leaf_disease_detection_CNN
+# Coffee leaf disease_detection using Deep Learning
-This repository is aimed at using published Arabica coffee leaf images dataset  for coffee leaf disease detection
+This repository is aimed at using published Arabica coffee leaf images dataset  for coffee leaf disease detection.
+This work is part of Data Science Africa (DSA) data hackathon resolution, where participants were to come up with their own data science problem in Africa and solbe it using African dataset.
+In this work, we are using published coffee leaft diseased and healthy datasets from Kenya.
-# salmonellaml
-Attributing the Source of Salmonella Enterica: A Machine Learning Approach to Understanding Pathogen Surveillance in Africa
 ## Table of Contents
 - [Introduction](#Introduction)
 - [Objectives](#Objectives)